1. What is the minimum education required in order to challenge the Board Examination?

 6. What happens if I do not pass all or part of the Examination?

 Candidates are allowed to rewrite the portion of the exam they did not master.
-You need only pay for the portion that you did not pass ($100.00 for the written exam and $250.00 for the practical exam.)
+You need only pay for the portion that you did not pass.

 7. Is there a recommended resource list to which I can refer before the Examination?